INSIDE: Everything you need to know about Turtle Beach Resort Gold Coast for kids.

-Seaworld is located in Main Beach about 15 minutes from the Resort.
+- Seaworld is located in Main Beach about 15 minutes from the Resort.

-Currumbin Wildlife Sanctuary is located approximately 15-20 minutes South of the Resort.
+- Currumbin Wildlife Sanctuary is located approximately 15-20 minutes South of the Resort.

 Turtle Beach Resort Gold Coast runs daily private shuttle bus transfers to all theme parks.

-Turtle Beach Resort Gold Coast has cots/strollers/highchairs available for hire for $9 each per day.
+Turtle Beach Resort Gold Coast has cots, strollers, and highchairs available for hire for $9 each per day.

-Turtle Beach Resort Gold Coast is cool if you don’t mind masses of people – think shoulder-to-shoulder (literally!) in the central precinct spa during peak times.
+Turtle Beach Resort Gold Coast (sometimes mistakenly called Turtle Bay Resort Gold Coast!) is cool if you don’t mind masses of people – think shoulder-to-shoulder (literally!) in the central precinct spa during peak times.

 But despite the crowds, it’s one of the best family friendly resorts Gold Coast has to offer.